Selling and moving house during coronavirus (Covid-19)

 If any member of either the household of the property being viewed, or the household coming to the viewing, is showing symptoms of COVID-19 or is self-isolating, then we recommend that an in-person viewing should be delayed.

-A viewing of a property can still continue during the second lockdown as confirmed by new legislation which sets out exemptions that apply to the estate agents.
+A viewing of a property can still continue as confirmed by new legislation which sets out exemptions that apply to the estate agents.
 This states that individuals may leave home to undertake any of the following activities in connection with the purchase, sale, letting or rental of a residential property:

 At Your Move we’re following government guidelines which state that, at the current time all viewings should involve no more than 2 households at any one time plus the agent accompanying the viewing.
 Anyone in a support bubble with either household, however, will count as part of that household.